Create your own price tags

 Click Ok to confirm.

-Also, after applying this first text change, the 9th position on the sheet now displays Club hammer.
-That is because as seen in the Excel source file, we have 8 screwdrivers and then 5 Club hammers.
+After applying the first text change, the ninth position on the sheet now displays hammer.
+That is because according to the excel file there are 8 screwdrivers and 5 hammers.

 Click Ok to confirm.